forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-setup.md

 **Inoperable in**: Government Cloud.
 Although Code Builder appears in the Setup menu, don’t enable or install it because it won’t operate properly.

-**Not available in**: EU Operating Zone.
+**Not Available in**: EU Operating Zone.
 EU Operating zone is a special paid offering that provides an enhanced level of data residency commitment.
 Code Builder is supported in orgs in the EU that aren’t part of EU OZ, per standard product terms and conditions.

 ## Enable and Install Code Builder